FuelLabs/fuel-indexer/docs/src/getting-started/quickstart.md

 With our indexer deployed, we should be able to query for newly indexed data after a few seconds.

-Below, we write a simple GraphQL query that simply returns a few fields from all transactions that we've indexed.
+Below, we write a simple GraphQL query that returns a few fields from all transactions that we've indexed.

 You can open your GraphQL query playground at `http://127.0.0.1:29987/api/playground/fuellabs/hello_indexer` and submit the following GraphQL query.